codeharmonics/algolia-strapi-coding-contest/README.md

+## Principles

-Principles: We have a booth at the Strapi conference on April 22nd.
+We have a booth at the Strapi conference on April 22nd.
 We want an animation for the booth.
 We came out with the idea of a coding contest.
 Participants can pick the category then want.